 Online merchants and acquirers use the credit card BIN list for fraud prevention, bank identification and validation of online purchases.

 A credit card's PAN contains a BIN that indicates a bank in country A - United Kingdom.

-If the customer's billing address is in a country B, for example Puerto Rico, then the transaction may need to go through additional checks before approval.
+If the customer's billing address is in a country B, for example Puerto Rico, then the transaction may need to go through additional checks before authorization approval.